-This won’t remove points, but will effectively negate their impact on your insurance premiums.
-You won’t be free to accrue as many as you like, and nor should you risk a major violation, but it will mitigate the impact of insurance points.
+This won’t remove points but will effectively negate their impact on your insurance rates.
+You won’t be free to accrue as many as you like, nor should you risk a major violation, but it will mitigate the impact of insurance points.

 Insurance points are something of an opaque process.
-It is never clear exactly how insurance companies factor them into the calculations of your insurance premiums, and nor is it precisely clear how far back they go when working out your driving history.
+It is never clear exactly how insurance companies factor them into the calculations of your insurance rates, nor is it precisely clear how far back they go when working out your driving history.